Recharge Your USB Flash Drive Today or Say Goodbye to the Files Tomorrow

 As long as we're talking NAND data loss, I'd like to share a peculiar incident that happened about a year ago.

-I use an MLC-based SATA SSD as a system drive.
+I use a high-quality 2-bit MLC-based SATA SSD as a system drive.
 It's fast, has good endurance and never showed any signs of excessive wear.
 Then one day I powered up the PC to discover that my Windows user profile was damaged and the OS loaded up into a default one.
 My user folder and the files were still there, but the OS refused to load it up, saying the registry was corrupted.

 Luckily, thanks to the 3-2-1 Backup Strategy, a recent backup is always available, so I easily recovered the system partition and decided to inspect the files.
 Just as I thought: it wasn't a virus or anything — upon closer inspection and after comparing the corrupted file to the original, I discovered mismatched bits in the damaged registry file in two places.
 How exactly this happened — I'll never know, but all signs point to either some random cell charge leak or maybe even a bit switch caused by cosmic radiation.